MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_EMPTY**

-* The original equation was converted into an 'empty' equation
+* The original equation was converted into an 'empty' equation.
 * The MNXref reconciliation contains a list of known empty reactions, most of them are acid-base and/or tautomerization reactions.
-* Valid empty reaction (e.g. acid-base) may be reported under code
+* Valid empty reaction (e.g. acid-base) may be reported under code.

 **REAC_MAP_WARN**